Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Results

 \section{Results}

-\heading{Organization of the experiments} In Section \ref{sec:IV-A}, we evaluated classifiers for all nine generated PulseDB subsets, which is the core of our analysis.
-Section \ref{sec:IV-B} supplements the above analysis by performing ID and OOD generalizations within PulseDB datasets.
+\heading{Organization of the experiments} In Section \ref{sec:IV-A}, we evaluated classifiers for all nine generated PulseDB subsets, which forms the core of our analysis.
+Section \ref{sec:IV-B} supplements the above analysis by evaluating ID and OOD generalizations within PulseDB datasets.
 Also, the OOD generalization on external datasets is investigated in Section \ref{sec:IV-C}.
 Finally, in Section \ref{sec:IV-D}, we conducted similar analyses as in Sections \ref{sec:IV-B} and \ref{sec:IV-C}, however, using the importance weighting for domain adaptation.
-We computed and evaluated the results with a focus on reducing the distribution shift between the training and test sets by incorporating a special weight value for each training sample.
+We computed and evaluated the results with a focus on reducing the distribution shift between the training and test sets by incorporating a specific weight value for each training sample.